CMDay/snooze-website/README.md

-CMDaySnoozeWebsite
+CMDaySnooze
 ==================

-Promo website for the CMDay .snooze app
+Promo website for the CMDay.snooze app